 - 1 cup crushed Tostitos Hint of Lime tortilla chips

-- 1 tablespoon fresh lime juice, plus lime wedges for serving
+- 1 tbsp fresh lime juice, plus lime wedges for serving

 - In a large saucepan, heat oil over medium.
 Cook garlic and chili powder until fragrant, about 1 minute.
 Add tomatoes (with juice), beans, broth, corn, and 1 cup water; season with salt and pepper.